Apoc70/Set-ReceiveConnectorIpAddress/README.md

 ## Description

 This script adds or removes IP addresses or IP address ranges to/from existing Receive Connectors.
-The input file can contain more than one IP address (range), on entry per line.
+The input file can contain more than one IP address (range), one entry per line.
 The IP address parameter can be used to add a single IP address.
 The script creates a new sub directory beneath the current location of the script.
 The script utilizes the directory as a log directory to store the current remote IP address ranges prior modification.